wqshi/TF2Exp/README.md

 In this repository, the provided pipeline would use the trained models to predict the impact of variants given by users.

-The model training scripts of the TF2Exp paper are located in https://github.com/wqshi/TF2Exp_paper
+The model training scripts of the TF2Exp paper are located in https://github.com/wqshi/TF2Exp_paper.

 ## Example

-Please see the s_test_tf2exp.R
+A simple example test run is provided in s_test_tf2exp.sh as following:

 Rscript s_tf2exp.R --chr_str chr22 \
                    --vcf_file ./data/test_data/test.vcf.gz \